-“Specification" means the collection of documents, and other information describing Goods, Delivery of Goods and related matters.
+"Specification" means the collection of documents, and other information describing Goods, Delivery of Goods and related matters.

-“Term of Agreement" means the period of time between Commencement Date and Final Release Date.
+"Term of Agreement" means the period of time between Commencement Date and Final Release Date.

+"Release Authorization(s)" Note: This term is used throughout the Agreement and is not defined.

+"Goods" – not defined

 2. INTENT OF DOCUMENT

-Vendor shall deliver Goods in accordance with Release Authorizations issued during the Term of Agreement, and the terms of the Agreement apply to each Release Authorization issued.
+Vendor shall deliver Goods in accordance with Release Authorizations issued during the Term of this Agreement, and the terms of this Agreement apply to each Release Authorization issued.

 This Agreement is NOT an order to Vendor for Delivery of any Goods.